-In my name and on behalf of all Board Members, I have the pleasure to provide you with the 53rd Annual Report of Al Ahleia Insurance Company and its subsidiary.
-The report sheds light on the significant achievements realized by the Company during 2016, which generated profits and profitable revenues for shareholders, which reflect financial strength and powerful performance of the Company, and assert, simultaneously, the sound strategy adopted by the Company in facing all challenges, in addition to its conservative policies and compliance with the highest standards of business.
+On behalf of my fellow Members of the Board of Directors, it is my pleasure to present to you the 54th Annual Report of Al Ahleia Insurance Company and its subsidiary.
+The report sheds light on the significant achievements realized by the Company during 2017, which generated profits and profitable revenues for shareholders, which reflects the strength and solidity of Al Ahlia Insurance's financial position, its conservative policy and its commitment to the highest standards of professional conduct.